Recharge Service Center Policy

-This policy provides a framework for the fiscal operations of Carnegie Mellon University's service centers that will ensure compliance with sound business practices, financial accounting and reporting principles and government regulations.
-It also provides guidelines for establishing and operating a cost center, determining appropriate billing rates and ensuring compliance with applicable federal regulations.
+This Policy provides a framework for the fiscal operations of Carnegie Mellon University's recharge service centers that will ensure compliance with sound business practices, financial accounting and reporting principles and government regulations.

-Carnegie Mellon University, recognizing its responsibility to sponsors, regulators, the academic community and the public to ensure compliance with sound accounting principles and government regulations, has established the service center policy contained herein to provide consistent financial and operational practices among the applicable units and to ensure compliance with government regulations.
+CMU, recognizing its responsibility to sponsors, regulators, the academic community and the public to ensure compliance with sound accounting principles and government regulations, has established the Recharge Service Center Policy contained herein to provide consistent financial and operational practices among the applicable units and to ensure compliance with government regulations.

 - The same service might be purchased from commercial sources but, for reasons of convenience, cost or control, it is provided more effectively within the university.